Interdimensionalborat/Interdimensionalborat/README.md

 - 👋 Hi, I’m Interdimensional Borat
 - 👀 I’m interested in coding, system administration, cybersecurity, linux, and much more
-- 🌱 I’m currently learning networking, python, and network administration
+- 🌱 I’m currently learning networking, python, and html
 - 💞️ I’m looking to collaborate on anything interesting!
 - 📫 How to reach me check my profile!